Dart-o-s/aos_fc/plan.md

     [x] DONE 2025-03-27 15:54 change size of window on Windows DONE 2025-03-27 22:08 change width of center widget, see below

-    [w] OPEN figure why on Android the Flip Cart is to far on top
+    [X] DONE 2025-03-29 00:41 figure why on Android the Flip Cart is to far on top
         - we figured if "width: property" is ommited, it resiszes horizontally quite nicely but the same does not work for "height:"
+        = used an Expandable instead of a SizeBox.
+On the tablet perhaps to big.

+    [ ] OPEN change the background colour on the eInk tablet

 ## unplanned items
     - stuff we made without thinking